Updated Application Requirements

 The graded written paper will help the admission office assess the student’s written expression in an academic setting.
 This will further the holistic understanding of the student’s application and help admission officers evaluate the student’s potential contributions to and ability to thrive in the University’s rigorous academic environment.

-Princeton no longer requires applicants to submit the optional writing section of the SAT or ACT (the SAT Essay or ACT Writing Test).
+Princeton does not require the optional writing section of the SAT or ACT (the SAT Essay or ACT Writing Test).
 Applicants may choose to submit the optional writing section but it cannot be used in lieu of the required graded written paper.
 Applicants who do not take the writing section of the exam will not be disadvantaged in the admission review.

 With this policy, Princeton aims to help alleviate financial hardship placed on applicants, including those who have the opportunity to take the required sections of the SAT or ACT during the school day at no charge.
 If submitting an official score report is a financial hardship, Princeton will continue to review applications with self-reported scores.

-To submit your graded written paper, you may either:
+To submit your graded written paper, choose one of the following options:

 The grade and the teacher comments should appear on the paper.
 If a grading rubric was used, please include this information along with your paper.
 The admission office is more interested in the quality of the writing than the grade it received and encourages you to submit a graded written paper that shows your best efforts, regardless of the grade.